Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Introduction

 Ozerov and F\'{e}votte address the first drawback by constraining the factorization so the gains from source to channel are shared between the dictionary elements which comprise each source \cite{of:mnmfcmass}.
 Lee, Park, and Sung use a similar factorization and confront the second drawback by stacking spectrograms from beamformers in place of raw channels \cite{lps:bdmnmfass}.

-While independent from our work, \cite{lps:bdmnmfass} can be viewed as an instance of the general method we present in Section~\ref{sec:ntfmodel} below.
-The method of \cite{lps:bdmnmfass} improves over the previous methods by allowing for microphones which are less widely spaced, but still requires spacing wide enough for beamforming.
+While independent from our work, \cite{lps:bdmnmfass} can be viewed as an instance of the general method we present in Section~\ref{sec:ntfmodel} below, but the former still requires microphone spacing wide enough for beamforming.
 Furthermore the computational resources required are proportional to the number of beamformers used, so for good spatial resolution the cost may be high.
-The authors only consider experiments with beamformers pointed north, south, east, and west, which may provide poor separation when the sources of interest are not axis-aligned.
-We address these issues in Section~\ref{sec:sparsedir}.
+In \cite{lps:bdmnmfass} all experiments use beamformers pointed north, south, east, and west, which may provide poor separation when the sources of interest are not axis-aligned.

-There are at this point a vast majority of extensions to NMF, both generic and audio-specific, allowing for sparsity, more structured decompositions, temporal dependencies, a variety of error metrics, etc. Rather than list them all here, we note that the contribution of this paper is orthogonal to many of these extensions and could easily be combined with them to produce better results.
-For simplicity we focus on the most basic version.
+Also related is the paper \cite{tsws:dnmfjsls} on Directional NMF, which considers factoring the steered response power (SRP), a measure of the energy detected by a beamformer as a function of direction, time and frequency.
+This three-dimensional tensor is flattened into a $\#\{\text{discretized directions}\}\times\#\{\text{spectrogram bins}\}$ matrix, to which NMF is applied with inner dimension equal to the number of sources sought.
+Again this approach suffers in the face of closely-spaced microphones; furthermore it does not model any of the structure expected within reasonable audio spectrograms.
+We compare our method experimentally to a variant of this in Section~\ref{sec:experiments}.

-The remainder of this paper is organized as follows.
+This paper is organized as follows.
 Section~\ref{sec:background} covers basic NMF and a simple DOA estimator.
 Our main contribution is introduced in Section~\ref{sec:ntfmodel} and efficient implementation is explored in Sections~\ref{sec:ntfmultupdate} and~\ref{sec:sparsedir}.
 We show experimental results in Section~\ref{sec:experiments} and close with conclusions in Section~\ref{sec:conclusions}.